-Whitening treatments only work on natural tooth enamel.
-If you have any crowns,bridges,veneers or other restorations visible when you smile, you may need them replaced at the completion of your whitening treatment.
+Whitening treatment only works on natural tooth enamel.
+If you have any crowns, bridges, veneers or other restorations visible when you smile, you may need them replaced at the completion of your whitening treatment.
 Waiting to replace your restorations until after your whitening treatment will allow a better colour match.
 A consultation before whitening will allow us to inform you if you have any restorations which may need replacing.
 We will also be able to explain the procedure in detail and answer any questions you may have.
 We will also take pre-treatment photos for comparison and take impressions of your teeth to make your custom-made trays.

 Extensive research has been conducted on whitening products to ensure they are completely safe for your teeth and surrounding gum tissue with the only notable side effect being some sensitivity to hot and cold.
 This will usually subside several hours after completing your treatment.
 A very small percentage of patients may experience a dull ache; this can be treated with an over the counter pain relief medication.
-At Smile@Norwest, we have carefully selected the whitening products we choose to provide to ensure you receive the safest and most rigorously test available.
-If you sensivitity continues, you should stop treatment for a few days.
-Often use of a desentising toothpaste can relieve the problem.
-If you have any further concerns, consult your Dentist before recommencing treatment.
+At Smile@Norwest, we have carefully selected the whitening products to ensure you receive the safest and most rigorously tested available.
+If your sensivitity continues, you should stop treatment for a few days.
+Often, use of a desentising toothpaste can relieve the problem.
+If you have any further concerns, consult one of our Dentists before recommencing treatment.